 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
-The additional supplementary information including the Schedule of Administrative Expenses and Depreciation, Schedule of Investment Managers' Fees, Investment Global Out-of-Pocket-Fees, and Professional Service Fees, and Schedule of Net Position Restricted for Benefits - MRS Plans (Supplementary Information) is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The additional supplementary information including the Schedule of Administrative Expenses and Depreciation, Schedule of Investment Managers' Fees, Investment Global Out-of-Pocket-Fees, and Professional Service Fees, and Schedule of Net Position Restricted for Pension Benefits - MRS Plans (Supplementary Information) is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the accompanying financial information listed as supplemental schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.